1989: Born in Boston, Massachusetts (USA)

 My academic year abroad was made possible by AYF - Academic Year in Freiburg, a program that enables students from several American universities to spend time studying in Freiburg.
 In this formative year, I taught English as a Second Language and worked on my first translation projects.

-2011: Relocating to Freiburg (Germany) After Completing Studies in the US
+2011: Relocation to Freiburg (Germany) After Completing my Studies in the US

 After a short time back in Germany, it was a clear decision: Freiburg was to become my second home.

 I completed a M.A. in German as a Foreign Language Education/Intercultural Germanic Studies.
 During this time, I attended intensive translation seminars and worked on various translation projects.
 My masters thesis was an empirical research project in sociolinguistics, studying the practices of criticism between professors and students at musical conservatories in Germany.
 Throughout my studies I worked as a teacher for German as a Foreign Language, predominantly teaching international students looking to apply to German universities but also working with refugees.
 I also worked as an English tutor.

 2015-2017: Kindergarten Teacher/Early Childhood Educator Training, Forest Kindergarten, Freiburg